-One of the questions friends and family asked Matt and me most often when we told them about our plans to become digital nomads was, ‘What about health insurance?’
+One of the questions friends and family asked us most often when we told them about our plans to become digital nomads was, ‘What about health insurance?’

 So it was a good and a fair question: what about health insurance?

 We had heard and read that health care is cheaper just about everywhere else in the world.
 But what if one of us got really hurt, or really sick?

 Self Insuring – Using Cash To Pay for Medical Travel Mishaps

 Matt hurt his ankle in Southern California just before we spent 6 weeks digital nomading in Chiang Mai Thailand.

 It was our friend Martin’s birthday weekend and Matt decided that a dance party was in order.
 By the end of the evening he was limping badly and complaining about the pain the back of his left heel.

 He’d been limping on it for about 3 weeks.